How to Write Amazon Bullet Points That Convert (Formulas + Examples)

 Ready to convert more?
 Let ListingTonic rewrite your bullets.

 Writing bulletproof bullet points takes iteration and testing.
-ListingTonic's AI audit identifies the exact gaps killing your conversion rate—missing proof-points, mobile truncation, and benefit misalignment—then rewrites all five bullets using the formula above.
-Most sellers see 12–20% uplift within two weeks.
+ListingTonic's AI audit identifies the exact gaps in your bullets—missing proof-points, mobile truncation, and benefit misalignment—then rewrites all five using the formula above.

 Audit your Amazon listing now →